How to hold charity trustee and member meetings, including AGMs, so you can make decisions legally and your charity can run effectively.

 At trustee meetings, generally only the trustees vote on decisions.
 If a vote is evenly split, sometimes the chair has a second, casting vote to decide the matter, but only if the governing document says so.
 At general meetings, the members vote on decisions.

 Usually a show of hands is enough to tell the result of a vote, but a poll can be used if not.
+You will need to ensure it is clear how those attending a virtual or hybrid meeting can vote.

 5. Keep minutes of every meeting